Accessibility & WCAG Compliance — Industry Regulations

 - Flat network architecture where every server can reach the cardholder data environment

-- Storing CVV/CVC codes after authorization — this is explicitly prohibited and an automatic audit failure
+- Storing CVV/CVC codes after authorization, which is explicitly prohibited and an automatic audit failure

 Related to PCI DSS Compliance